My research interests include:

 History and politics: Historical cases are an invaluable data source to understand and explain contemporary political phenomena.
 My work on party politics and institutional development has benefited enormously from archival research.
 I have spent several months researching in Germany, Italy, France and Austria.
 I have experienced that, in particular, comparative-historical analysis has been a fruitful approach to engage with puzzles motivating recent scholarship in political science.

-Religion and politics: A recent addition to my research agenda has emerged out of my work on Western European Christian Democracy.
-I have noted the importance of religion in guiding essential decisions in the consolidation of European post-war democracies.
-This has made me think about the role of religion in processes of democratization, democratic consolidation and democratic breakdown.
+Radical right and populism: A recent addition to my research agenda has emerged out of my work on Western European Christian Democracy.
+Many of these parties have been challenged by the rise of populist radical right parties.
+This has made me think about the vote base of these parties, their internal decision-making, and their implications for the center-right.

 “Two of the Same Kind?
 The Rise of the AfD and its Implications for the CDU/CSU” German Politics and Society, 36 (1): 84–104.